oracle/rewrite-recipes/rewrite-weblogic/README.md

 Experience automatic migration like never before!
 Migrate your WebLogic applications to the latest version of WebLogic and supported Java, Jakarta EE with OpenRewrite.
 Automatically.

+To learn all about WebLogic Server Application Upgrade Tooling, see the [docs](/docs/index.md).

+To jump start your hands on learning, see the [examples and tutorials](https://github.com/oracle-samples/weblogic-examples).

 ## Recipes

 | Composite Recipes | Recipes | Description |